 Popularized in the Golden State in the 1970s, and a favorite with rock ‘n’ roller Mick Jagger, the snazzy, ombre Tequila Sunrise features layers of tequila, orange juice, and grenadine.
 A splash of lime juice and seltzer water make this version extra refreshing.
-If you're looking for a holiday cocktail with tequila, you can't go wrong with this beautiful drink.
+If you're looking for a tequila holiday cocktail, you can't go wrong with this beautiful drink.

 Colorado: Whiskey Sour

 Of course any time of year is a fine time to shake up a whiskey sour — the beautifully balanced combination of bourbon, lemon juice, and simple syrup, preferably with a cherry on top.
-But Coloradans think December provides the perfect excuse for a holiday cocktail with whiskey, and I agree.
+But Coloradans think December provides the perfect excuse for a holiday bourbon cocktail, and I agree.